fireundubh/playwithfire/papyrus-anti-patterns/not-validating-objects-or-arguments-before-calling-functions.md

 ## Best practice

-If an object or argument could become `None` or any other undesirable value, check the variable before the function call.
+If an object or argument becomes `None` prior to the function call, Papyrus will abort the function call and log the following error:

+> error: Cannot call `Activate()` on a `None` object, aborting function call

+Check the variable before the function call.

 ```
 Int i = 0